wandb/docs/docs/support/can_specify_dockerfile_let_wb_build_docker_image_me.md

   ]}>
   <TabItem value="dockerfile">

-Include a file called `Dockerfile.wandb` in the  same directory as the W&B run’s entrypoint.
-W&B will use `Dockerfile.wandb` instead of W&B’s built-in Dockerfile.
+Include a `Dockerfile.wandb` file in the same directory as the W&B run's entrypoint.
+W&B utilizes this file instead of the built-in Dockerfile.

   </TabItem>
   <TabItem value="cli">

-Provide the `--dockerfile` flag when you call queue a launch job with the [`wandb launch`](../ref/cli/wandb-launch.md) command:
+Use the `--dockerfile` flag with the `wandb launch` command to queue a job:

 ```bash
 wandb launch --dockerfile path/to/Dockerfile
 ```

   </TabItem>
   <TabItem value="app">

-When you add a job to a queue on the W&B App, provide the path to your Dockerfile in the **Overrides** section.
-More specifically, provide it as a key-value pair where `"dockerfile"` is the key and the value is the path to your Dockerfile.
+When adding a job to a queue in the W&B App, provide the Dockerfile path in the **Overrides** section.
+Enter it as a key-value pair with `"dockerfile"` as the key and the path to the Dockerfile as the value.

-For example, the following JSON shows how to include a Dockerfile that is within a local directory:
+The following JSON demonstrates how to include a Dockerfile in a local directory:

 ```json title="Launch job W&B App"
 {